illogik/mini-mam/README.md

 4. Access the service
 Go to http://localhost:80

+**Note**: The frontend uses host-relative URLs by default, so API calls will automatically use the same host as the frontend.

 ### Authentication

 The API and frontend require authentication.
 Use the following credentials to get started: